When God Sends a Roadblock

 Now, you may think that in your rest from all action against the roadblock that you’ve surrendered.
 That’s not always the case.
 While we may rest from pushing against the roadblock, our minds are still trying to grapple with how to maneuver around it.
 Surrender begins in the mind.
 Stop trying to calculate in your head how to jump over the roadblock, climb the roadblock, or find a detour around the roadblock.
 Wave your white flag and surrender.

 Now that you’ve slowed to a stop, use this time to worship God and give thanks in advance of the final outcome.
-It’s ok, tell God that you don’t fully understand what’s going on – but you honor Him as the Most High God, you give Him glory and praise for being a provider, protector, a way maker…
+It’s ok, tell God that you don’t fully understand what’s going on – but that you honor Him as the Most High God, you give Him glory and praise for being a provider, protector, a way maker…

 As you rest, surrender, and worship the Lord, He will reveal His divine goodness and you’ll develop a deeper trust in God and a heart of gratitude as His blessings surrounding the situation unfold.